 To begin, you’ll need to establish a wireless connection to the Internet on your Omega.
 Follow this guide to learn more on how to set up your Omega.

-Step 2: Enable the Omega’s Ethernet Connection
+Step 2: Configure the Omega’s Ethernet Port

 Connect your Ethernet Expansion to your Expansion Dock, and then plug in an Ethernet cord to set up the hardware.